dererk/hdworld/README.md

 hdworld, a Slip based screensaver that mimics the behaviour of a digital painting
 ======================================================================================

-Even though this screen saver works with both xlockmore-gl and xscreensaver, the last one is prefered.
+Even though this screen saver works with both xlockmore-gl and xscreensaver, the last one is preferred.

 Installation